8:15 - 2:30 Monday - Friday

 Opportunities for learning are not confined to the classroom or with the teacher.
 Students in this environment will learn from each other by working in small groups, preparing reports and presentations to share with their classmates and by helping each other.
 Students in the elementary classroom are encouraged to connect to the outside world through field trips, guest speakers, and outings with their families.
 Community service within the school and the community at large is a natural and important part of the elementary program.

-The Extended Care Program is offered to enrolled students in order to provide quality care outside of school hours.
+The Early Day and Extended Day Programs are offered to provide quality care outside of school hours for enrolled students.
 Early morning care is available from 7:30 am until classes begin and after school care is available from the end of classes until 5:30 pm.

-Students who will be using Extended Care regularly should be pre-registered and pre-paid, and will receive a discounted rate.
+Students who will be using Early Day and/or Extended Day regularly should be pre-registered and pre-paid, and will receive a discounted rate.

 Sweetbay Montessori School welcomes all students and does not exclude, deny admission to, or otherwise discriminate against any person on the basis of race, color, nationality, religion, cultural heritage, political beliefs, marital status, sexual orientation, or disability for participation in, or receipt of the services under any of its programs and activities.